USNavalResearchLaboratory/turboWAVE/docs/overview.rst

 This means it can use a combination of distributed (MPI) and shared memory (OpenMP) parallel processing models.
 Unlike MPI, the OpenMP support relies on availability of OpenMP libraries.
 Fortunately, OpenMP is becoming a standard part of modern compilers.
-As of this writing, the default compiler on RHEL/SL/CentOS, and on MacOS, does not have sufficient OpenMP support.
-The installation documentation explains how to install updated compilers on these systems.
-At the time of this writing, Microsoft Windows appears to be missing a free compiler with OpenMP support.

 TurboWAVE supports hardware acceleration with Graphical Processing Units (GPU) through OpenCL.
 However, this support is limited to selected modules.